Live

 The universe of the ballet reflects that of the dance troop of the Opéra national de Paris, the same way Degas' work did.
 Several levels of dance are revealed through the choreographies since the dancers play the characters of Patrice Bart's ballet but they also enact their own stories, when they were students at the School of the Opéra de Paris.
 Ezio Toffolutti designed the set of this ballet according to the architecture of the Palais Garnier, which is at some points recreated to perfection on stage.

-The ballet commemorates the tragic story of its central character, Marie Van Goethem.
-She lost her father and she supported her mother dancing, posing for painters but also prostituting herself on the account of her mother… For this reason, she will the fired from the opera dance school.
+The ballet recalls the tragic story of its main character, Marie Van Goethem.
+She lost her father and supported her mother by dancing, posing for painters, but also prostituting herself on her mother's account...
+For this reason she is fired from the Opera Dance School.